 Mesothelioma starts in the types of cells that cover the outer surface of most of our internal body organs (mesothelial cells).
 These cells form a lining called the mesothelium.

-About three quarters (75%) of mesotheliomas are in the chest.
+Around 9 out of 10 (90%) mesotheliomas are in the chest.
 This is called pleural mesothelioma.

-About a quarter (25%) of mesotheliomas are in the tummy (abdomen).
+3 out of 100 (3%) mesotheliomas are in the tummy (abdomen).
 This is called peritoneal mesothelioma.

 The lungs and pleura